Kubernetes Upgrades Are A Pain: How Devtron Can Help

 By Michael Levan

 Kubernetes Upgrades are typically never a fun process.
-With cloud providers, they’re definitely easier than when just running Kubernetes clusters on-prem, but it still requires everything from backups to scaling to ensuring that applications perform as expected while the upgrade process occurs.
+With cloud providers, they’re definitely easier than when just running Kubernetes clusters on-prem.
+However, it still requires everything from backups to scaling to ensuring that applications perform as expected during the upgrade process.

 In this blog post, you’ll learn about what Kubernetes upgrades consist of, how to perform an upgrade, and what Devtron can do to help on the Kubernetes Manifest front.